 Sleep deprivation can cause your reaction times to be slowed by up to 3 times the amount.
 In fact, over 100,000 vehicle crashes per year in America alone are due to sleep deprivation and a slowing of human reflexes.
-Research shows in cases of sleep deprivation over long bouts of time can lead to chronic health conditions such as cardiovascular issues, arrhythmia, high blood pressure and diabetes.
+Research shows in cases of sleep deprivation over long bouts of time can lead to chronic health conditions.
+Conditions such as cardiovascular issues, arrhythmia, high blood pressure and diabetes.

 Ever woke after a bad night’s sleep and felt like you’re hungover or have a cloud around your head?
-That’s because you practically do… When you get into REM sleep (deep sleep) your body not only repairs itself but will also take the time needed to filter through the mental junk, keeping the information deemed important and chucking out the rest… Without adequate sleep your brain doesn’t get to cleanse itself and is left with the day/s garbage polluting your cognitive power.
+That’s because you practically do… When you get into REM sleep (deep sleep) your body not only repairs itself.
+But will also take the time needed to filter through the mental junk.
+Keeping the information deemed important and chucking out the rest… Without adequate sleep, your brain doesn’t get to cleanse itself and is left with the day/s garbage polluting your cognitive power.

 So, how do you fix it?

 Setting up a better sleep routine… What are the last things you do before bed?
 Are the same every night?
 Does your body actually know when it’s bedtime?
 By setting a routine and doing it every night before bed you will start to get your body into a state of relaxation and a better state for sleep.
-Things like having a shower, doing some stretches or breath work, reading a book or making love with your partner are all ways to help you unwind from the day.
+Things like having a shower, doing some stretches or breathwork, reading a book or making love with your partner are all ways to help you unwind from the day.

 Fix your nutrition… Nutrition plays a massive roll in how you function daily and in turn how you sleep of a night time.
 High levels of inflammation within the body can lead to acute and chronic injury/disease.
 This will also affect your sleep.
-By taking an approach to your food that balances the macronutrients out and in turn helps to satiate your body and return your hormone levels to a normal state you will see some of the deepest sleeps you’ve had.
+By taking an approach to your food that balances the macronutrients out and in turn helps to satiate your body and return your hormone levels to a normal state, you will see some of the deepest sleep you’ve had.
 See more options on personalized nutrition at thechieflife.com